 Incest is discouraged and considered a taboo on the following medical, religious, and social grounds.

 On medical grounds, incest is discouraged due to the deleterious impacts of inbreeding.
 Clinical evidence suggests that inbreeding (incest) results in homozygosity.
 This condition increases the chances of deleterious or recessive traits in offspring.
 The offspring often suffer from multiple birth defects.
 Moreover, it usually leads to a lack of biological fitness in inbred.

 Medical evidence encourages sexual relations between opposite sex belonging to two different families.
 In short, on medical grounds, the incest taboo in society is fully justified.

-Based on these medical facts and reasons, a theory named ‘Inbreeding Avoidance Theory’ posits that inbreeding results in offspring that suffer from multiple genetic diseases, illness, and weakness.
+Based on these medical facts and reasons, a theory named ‘Inbreeding Avoidance Theory’ posits that inbreeding results in offspring that suffer from multiple genetic diseases, illnesses, and weaknesses.
 Thus, the theory discourages incest.

 All the major religions in the world prohibit incest; i.e. Islam, Christianity, Hinduism, Buddhism, etc. Therefore, almost all religious communities consider incest a taboo.
-Furthermore, many religions have ascribed severe punishments against incest.
+Furthermore, many religions have ascribed severe punishments to incest.

 We can gauge the severity of prohibition by the fact that people even consider it unethical to discuss incest with each other.

 Society and Cultural Norms

 Taboo imposed by religion and science has become a norm and law in societies.
-Thus, societies as a whole discourage incest and see it as deviance and major crime.
+Thus, societies as a whole discourage incest and see it as deviance and a major crime.